Creating Funnels

 -

-Trigger navigation: When an option is selected, it can immediately trigger navigation to another step.
+Trigger navigation: When a visitor selects an option in a Single Choice or Multiple Choice, it can immediately trigger navigation to another step.
 Configure this by connecting the option's trigger handle to a target step in Interaction mode.

 -

-Conditional logic: Option selections can be used in conditional expressions to determine which step users navigate to.
-Reference the field's value using the field ID in your conditional logic.
+Conditional logic: Input values can be referenced in conditional expressions to determine which step a visitor navigates to next.
+Reference the field's value using the field identifier you configured.

 For detailed information about each component and its properties, see the Paywalls Components documentation.